FuelLabs/fuels-ts/docs/QUICKSTART.md

 Let's create a folder for our project.

-> ⚠️ Notice: All the the commands will have the folder path where you should execute it.

 ```sh
 mkdir my-fuel-dapp
 ```

+> ⚠️ Notice: All the the commands will have the folder path relative to my-fuel-dapp, in order to know where you should execute things.

-Now let's add the root chain configuration, this enables us to initialize the chain with the parameters we desire, on our case let's initialize the `initial_state` with a single known account.
+Now let's add the root chain configuration, this enables us to initialize the chain with the configs we desire, on our case let's initialize the `initial_state` with a single known account.

-> For this `tutorial` propose let's use the following account; <br />
+> For this `tutorial` the `known account` will be following; <br />
 > PublicKey: `0x94ffcc53b892684acefaebc8a3d4a595e528a8cf664eeb3ef36f1020b0809d0d` <br />
 > PrivateKey: `0xa449b1ffee0e2205fa924c6740cc48b3b473aa28587df6dab12abc245d1f5298`

-Create file `my-fuel-dapp/chainConfig.json` with the following content;
+Create a file `my-fuel-dapp/chainConfig.json` with the following content;

 ```json
 {